List of unproven methods against COVID-19

-There are many fake or unproven medical products and methods that claim to diagnose, prevent or cure COVID-19.
+Many fake or unproven medical products and methods claim to diagnose, prevent, or cure COVID-19.
 Fake medicines sold for COVID-19 may not contain the ingredients they claim to contain, and may even contain harmful ingredients.
 In March 2020, the World Health Organization (WHO) released a statement recommending against taking any medicines in an attempt to treat or cure COVID-19, although research on potential treatment was underway, including the Solidarity trial spearheaded by WHO.
 The WHO requested member countries to immediately notify them if any fake medicines or other falsified products were discovered.
 There are also many claims that existing products help against COVID-19, which are spread through rumors online rather than conventional advertising.

 Anxiety about COVID-19 makes people more willing to "try anything" that might give them a sense of control of the situation, making them easy targets for scams.
 Many false claims about measures against COVID-19 have circulated widely on social media, but some have been circulated by text, on YouTube, and even in some mainstream media.
 Officials advised that before forwarding information, people should think carefully and look it up.
 Misinformation messages may use scare tactics or other high-pressure rhetoric, claim to have all the facts while others do not, and jump to unusual conclusions.
-The public was advised to check the information source's source, looking on official websites; some messages have falsely claimed to be from official bodies like UNICEF and government agencies.
+The public was advised to check the information source's source, looking at official websites; some messages have falsely claimed to be from official bodies like UNICEF and government agencies.
 Arthur Caplan, head of medical ethics at New York University's medical school, had simpler advice for COVID-19 products: "Anything online, ignore it".

-Products which claim to prevent COVID-19 risk giving dangerous false confidence and increasing infection rates.
+Products that claim to prevent COVID-19 risk give dangerous false confidence and increase infection rates.
 Going out to buy such products may encourage people to break stay-at-home orders, reducing social distancing.
 Some of the pretend treatments are also poisonous; hundreds of people have died from using fake COVID-19 treatments.

 Diagnosis

-Medically-approved tests detect either the virus or the antibodies the body makes to fight it off.
+Medically approved tests detect the virus or the antibodies the body makes to fight it off.
 Government health departments and healthcare providers provide tests to the public.
-There have been fraudsters offering fake tests; some have offered tests in exchange for money, but others have said the test is free in order to collect information that could later be used for identity theft or medical insurance fraud.
+There have been fraudsters offering fake tests; some have offered tests in exchange for money, but others have said the test is free to collect information that could later be used for identity theft or medical insurance fraud.
 Some fraudsters have claimed to be local government health authorities.
 People have been advised to contact their doctor or genuine local government health authorities for information about getting tested.
 Fake tests have been offered on social media platforms, by e-mail, and by phone.